Security Engineering for ISO 21434: Risk Assessment

 \end{SampleEnv}

-\paragraph{Risk Determination.} The risk of threat scenarios are determined from the impact associated to its corresponding damage scenario and the likelihood of its associated attack paths.
+\paragraph{Risk Determination.} The risk of threat scenarios is determined from the impact associated to its corresponding damage scenario and the likelihood of its associated attack paths.
 The risk are integers from 1 (lowest risk) to 5 (highest risk).
 A risk matrix with the likelihood of attack paths and impact of the damage scenario is a suggested method to carry out this activity.

-\begin{SampleEnv} We can determine the risk value for both threat scenarios from Example~\ref{ex:threat-scenario-identification} based on the risk matrix.
+\begin{SampleEnv} One can determine the risk value for both threat scenarios from Example~\ref{ex:threat-scenario-identification} based on the risk matrix.
 To this end, consider both the impact rating from Example~\ref{ex:impact-rating} and the attack feasibility rating from Example~\ref{ex:attack-feasibility-rating}.

-We consider the safety impact rating only from Example~\ref{ex:impact-rating}.
+This paper considers the safety impact rating only from Example~\ref{ex:impact-rating}.
 The risk value for Threat Scenario 1 is 4, as the impact on safety is major and the likelihood of its attack path is high.
 The risk value for Threat Scenario 2 is 2, as the impact on safety is moderate and the likelihood of its attack path is medium.

 \end{SampleEnv}

 \paragraph{Risk Treatment Decision.} From all the artefacts produced by the other activities, excepting the attack feasibility rating which is optional, a risk treatment decision is produced for each threat scenario.
 This artefact shall contain treatment options, such as avoiding risk by removing risk sources, reducing risk, by, \eg, inserting countermeasures, sharing or transferring the risk to, \eg, suppliers or through insurance, or accepting or retaining the risk.